The Source Family

-Baker went through several interesting stages in life; at the age of twelve he was crowned America’s strongest boy, he was a WWII Marine Corps veteran, after the war he became a Jujitsu expert, bodybuilder, killer, aspiring actor, substance abuser, vegetarian and health food promoter and he eventually became a cult leader claiming to be God himself.
+Baker went through several interesting stages in life; at the age of twelve he was crowned America’s strongest boy, he was a WWII Marine Corps veteran, after the war he became a Jujitsu expert, bodybuilder, killer, aspiring actor, drug addict, vegetarian and health promoter, and he eventually became a cult leader claiming to be God himself.

 Baker killed two men on two separate occasions, not counting the people he killed during WWII.
-In 1955 Baker killed a man who had attacked him with a knife.
+In 1955, Baker killed a guy who had attacked him with a knife.
 Baker killed the man with his bare hands by punching him in the throat several times.
 Baker was acquitted in that case.

 In 1963 Baker killed the husband of TV-actress Jean Ingram.
-Ingram and Baker were having an affair, Ingram’s husband found out and went to Baker’s restaurant, carrying a gun.
+Ingram and Baker were having an affair.
+Ingram’s partner found out and went to Baker’s restaurant, carrying a gun.
 Baker disarmed him, gave him two punches to the throat and a bullet to the head.

-At the trial in 1963, the coroner couldn’t say whether it were the two chops to the throat or the bullet through the head that killed him.
-Baker was freed after three months once it was determined that he acted in self-defense.
+At the trial in 1963, the coroner couldn’t say whether it was the two chops to the throat or the bullet through the head that killed him.
+They freed Baker after three months once it was determined that he acted in self-defense.

 Out of Control

 At age 43, Baker owned several restaurants and was making good money.
-The hippie lifestyle and the flower children started to come up in California, and Baker met a 19-year-old girl named Dora.
-He fell in love with her, and they started partying together, taking different kinds of drugs; acid, speed and marijuana, at times he wouldn’t sleep for days.
-He started to lose control of himself.
+The hippie lifestyle and the flower children came up in California, and Baker met a 19-year-old girl named Dora.
+He fell in love with her, and they partied together, taking different drugs; acid, speed, and marijuana.
+He wouldn’t sleep for days.
+He lost control of himself.

 The Source Restaurant

 The place became hugely popular and had many customers from the “in crowd”.
-Celebrities like John Lennon, Warren Beatty and Marlon Brando were regular customers.
+Celebrities like John Lennon, Warren Beatty and Marlon Brando were regular clients.

 Baker became a legend in the Hollywood restaurant business.
-At its peak, the restaurant made $10,000 a day.
-According to several trade magazines, The Source was making more money per square foot than any other restaurant in the country.
+At its peak, the joint made $10,000 a day.
+According to several trade magazines, the Source was making more money per square foot than any other restaurant in the country.
 The employees were so tight-knit that they became like a family and, eventually, a cult.

 In May 1970, Baker gave his first mediation class at the Source Restaurant.
-He quickly gathered a following and many of them started working at The Source, and the family grew bigger and bigger.
-By this time, Baker insisted people call him Father Yod.
+He quickly gathered a following and many of them started working at the Source, and the family grew bigger and bigger.
+Around this time, Baker became known as Father Yod.